yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 # Amazon GuardDuty
 📒https://docs.aws.amazon.com/guardduty/latest/ug/what-is-guardduty.html

+GuardDuty monitors event sources (VPC Flow  Logs, R53 DNS Query logs, Cloudtrail S3 data event logs, DNS logs)

+It uses threat intelligence feeds, such as lists of malicious IP addresses and domains, and machine learning to identify unexpected and potentially unauthorized and malicious activity within your AWS environment.
+This can include issues like escalations of privileges, uses of exposed credentials, or communication with malicious IP addresses, or domains.
+For example, GuardDuty can detect compromised EC2 instances serving malware or mining bitcoin.
+It also monitors AWS account access behavior for signs of compromise, such as unauthorized infrastructure deployments, like instances deployed in a Region that has never been used, or unusual API calls, like a password policy change to reduce password strength.

-GuardDuty monitors event sources (VPC Flow  Logs, R53 DNS Query logs, Cloudtrail events) Publish events to Guard Duty console or CloudWatch events Multiple AWS accounts (via AWS Organisation) can be added to Guard Duty Requires role permission
+Publish events to Guard Duty console or CloudWatch events Multiple AWS accounts (via AWS Organisation) can be added to Guard Duty Requires role permission